thechandanbhagat/group-code/README.md

 ### Smart Code Completion

-The extension now provides even smarter code completion for group tags:
+The extension provides intelligent code completion for group tags:

 1. Type `@` in a comment to trigger the group completion
 2. Get suggestions for the `@group` tag format
-3. After typing `@group`, see intelligent suggestions of existing group names
+3. After typing `@group`, see suggestions of existing group names
 4. Get inline documentation showing where each group is used
 5. Maintain consistent naming with smart filtering and sorting
 6. Works in both line comments and block comments